 Writing is not glamorous.

 The closest thing to glamour you will feel is the day after deadline – when you’ve slept, had a shower and changed your clothes.
-Prior to that you will be on a caffeine-fueled, sleep-deprived, anxiety-loaded, mission to overcome your terror of writing crap and missing deadline.
+Prior to that you will be on a caffeine-fuelled, sleep-deprived, anxiety-loaded, mission to overcome your terror of writing something worthless and missing deadline.

 If you don’t like staring at a computer screen for hours agonising over little things called words – I call it pedantic semantics – don’t become a writer.

 Writing is not all about inspired brilliance.

 You have to learn to write on demand – whether you’re inspired or not.
 Writer’s block can be debilitating until you learn this skill.
 Sometimes you just have nothing to say.